 “I’ve got a lot of love for the industry and I run a 24/7 operation.
 If a contractor calls me at midnight and wants me to run training the next day, I’m all in.”

-Other private training providers include Training and Assessment Solutions, Axiom Training, ATD Services, Assess It and CivilTrain, which also offers e-learning modules for specialist skills such as radiation safety and soil compaction.
+Other training providers include Training and Assessment Solutions, Axiom Training, ATD Services, Assess It and CivilTrain, which also offers e-learning modules for specialist skills such as radiation safety and soil compaction.
 In some cases, WINZ can provide support to cover the costs of training, while in others training costs can be covered by employers – sometimes with support from Government schemes such as the Targeted Training and Apprenticeship Fund.